ZiruiWang526/ZiruiWang526.github.io/content/authors/admin/_index.md

 ## About Me

-Zirui Wang is a Ph.D. candidate in the Department of Materials Science and Engineering at University of Illinois, Urbana-Champaign.
-He is working with Prof. Joaquín Rodríguez-López to develop automated electrochemistry platform to study and optimize the mediated electron transfer processes in redox-targeting flow batteries and beyond.
-He combines electrochemical methods, finite-element simulation, microfabrication, automation, materials characterization, and data science extensively in his research works.
+I'm a Ph.D. candidate in the Department of Materials Science and Engineering at University of Illinois, Urbana-Champaign.
+I'm working with Prof. Joaquín Rodríguez-López to develop automated electrochemistry platform to study and optimize the mediated electron transfer processes in redox-targeting flow batteries and beyond, guided by a Bayesian Optimization workflow.
+I combine electrochemical methods, finite-element simulation, microfabrication, automation, materials characterization, and data science extensively in his research works.